Hoka Speedgoat 5 Review: Best All-Around Trail Running Shoe?

 Salomon Speedcross 6 — Best for Mud (Speedgoat 5 vs Speedcross Showdown)

-The Speedcross has been the muddy-trail king for over a decade.
-I ran a wet, sloppy 50K in a pair of Speedcross 5s two years ago and they handled it brilliantly.
-The aggressive chevron lugs dig into soft ground in a way the Speedgoat just can't match.
+Salomon Speedcross 6 The Speedcross has been the muddy-trail standby for over a decade.
+Its aggressive chevron lugs are built to dig into soft ground in a way the Speedgoat just can't match.
+If mud is your main concern, compare the two on lug depth and outsole pattern before you choose.

 But the Speedcross has a 10mm drop (versus 4mm on the Speedgoat), much firmer cushioning, and a narrower fit.
 For runs over 15 miles, my feet are happier in the Speedgoat.
 The Speedcross is a specialist; the Speedgoat is a generalist.